Socorro is a crash ingestion pipeline.

 Important services in the diagram:

 Collector: Collects incoming crash reports via HTTP POST.
-It generates a crash id for the crash report It splits the payload into a raw crash with crash annotations and a series of minidump files.
+It throttles crash reports–some get accepted and some get rejected.
+It generates a crash id for the crash report.
+It parses the HTTP POST payload into a raw crash with crash annotations and minidump files.
 It saves this crash data to AWS S3 and publishes crash ids to AWS SQS for processing.

-Processor: Processes crash reports, extracts data from minidumps, generates crash signatures, performs other analysis, and saves everything as a processed crash.
+Processor: Processes crash reports, normalizes and validates data, extracts data from minidumps, generates crash signatures, performs other analysis, and saves everything as a processed crash to AWS S3 and Elasticsearch.

-Webapp (aka Crash Stats): Web user interface for looking at, searching, and analyzing crash report data.
+Webapp (aka Crash Stats): Web user interface for looking at, searching, and analyzing processed crash data.

 Crontabber: Runs periodic housekeeping tasks using cronrun Django command.